dsaperov/obsidian-smart-canvas/README.md

 *   **Interactivity**.
 Display additional information (e.g., concept description, relation context) when hovering over map nodes or connections.
 *   **Simple interface**.
 Intuitive modal window for data input.

+There are some examples of generated concept maps in the `/examples` folder of the repository.

 ## How to Use

 ### Installation